ellcrys/papers/README.md

 #### 5.8.6.
 Reputation

 Reputation is a non-transferrable asset that is used to gauge someone's capacity to do something, to signal proficiency and belief in a particular characteristic exhibited by a member.
 They are like crypto assets that can only be transferred through engagement with specific events.
 For example, when a member concludes a task, she can be rewarded with reputation depending on how satisfied the repository maintainers are with the work delivered.
-Every repository is bootstrapped with a fixed about of reputation that is transferred to initial founding members who are expected to award them to future members.
+Every repository is bootstrapped with a fixed amount of reputation that is transferred to initial founding members who are expected to award them to future members.
 In real-life, reputation can be gained and lost.
 Likewise, on Ellcrys, reputation can be lost in disputes or through a reputation decay.

 In a dispute, the disputant will have their reputation slashed when they lose the dispute.
 Reputation decay is a mechanism that penalizes reputation holders who hoard it.
 When a member does not award reputation within a fixed time, a percentage of their reputation is destroyed.

 #### 5.8.7.
 Skill

 A skill describes a collaborator’s ability to do something well.
 It indicates expertise.
 Skills have numeric measures which are affected by reputation gains or losses.
-When someone wishes to award reputation to another person, they must associate it with to a specific skill they believe the recipient deserves a reputation for.
+When someone wishes to award reputation to another person, they must associate it to a specific skill they believe the recipient deserves a reputation for.
 Community members use skills to determine contributors proficiency in a specific field when they allocate tasks.
 Although, skills originate and are acquired from communities that a contributor engages with but they become attributes of an Ellcrys account that can be used as proof of proficiency within the network.

 #### 5.8.8.
 Task